johankraft/DevAlertDemoSTM32L475/README.md

 ![gdb view](https://percepio.com/github_images/DevAlert-Overview.png)

-This is provided without having to upload all device data and ELF files to the DevAlert service.
-The diagnostic payloads are stored in a separate backend that can be provided and managed by the user for full control and privacy.
-All analysis happens on your local computer, just like if debugging a development board on your desk.
-This using common, familiar desktop tools such as gdb and Tracealyzer, or any other tools you add to the solution.
+This is provided __without__ having to upload all device data and binaries to the DevAlert service.
+The diagnostic payloads are stored in a separate backend that can be provided by the customer for full data control and privacy.
+All analysis happens on your local computer, just like if debugging a development board on your desk, but using data from remote devices.
+This using familiar desktop tools such as gdb and Tracealyzer, and you can even add your own analysis tools if needed.

 ## Using DevAlert in Development and Testing